 The preserve is also significant because it contains a large portion of the Aiken Mound Group (11JD5).
-This mile-long Native American burial mound group was constructed by Late Woodland (A.D.
-600-1000) people and consists of conical and linear mounds as well as a ritual enclosure and a large bird effigy (Figure 60).
-At one time, the group contained more than 50 mounds (Figure 61), but today, approximately 20 remain intact.
+This 1-mile (1.6-kilometer)-long Native American burial mound group was constructed by Late Woodland (A.D.
+600-1000) people and consists of conical and linear mounds as well as a ritual enclosure and a large bird effigy (Figure 61).
+At one time, the group contained more than 50 mounds, but today, approximately 20 remain intact.
 The bluff spurs adjacent to and around the mounds also contain abundant evidence of habitation by a long sequence of Native American cultures over many millennia.
-These mounds are part of a larger sacred landscape that includes an almost continuous chain of mound groups extending from the Keough Effigy Mounds Land and Water Reserve southeast to the Casper Bluff Land and Water Reserve.
+These mounds are part of a larger sacred landscape that includes an almost continuous chain of mound groups extending from the Keough Effigy Mounds Land and Water Reserve southeast to the Casper Bluff Land and Water Reserve (Figure 62).